JoshStrobl/I-Support-Jolla/README.md

 ## TODO ##

-1. Favicon maybe?
+- [ ] Favicon maybe?
 Designers welcome.
-2. Ability to submit letters of support via site and not just email.
+- [ ] Ability to submit letters of support via site and not just email.
-3. Multi-language, translation support and backend.
+- [ ] Community section will resources such as blogs, developer documentation, etc.
-4. Community section will resources such as blogs, developer documentation, etc.
+- [ ] New landing page at some point.
-5. New landing page at some point.
+- [ ] Replacement for Jolla Walls.